stripe-archive/mosql/README.md

 Every defined collection must include a mapping for the `_id` attribute.

+You can also specify [column options](http://sequel.jeremyevans.net/rdoc/files/doc/schema_modification_rdoc.html) if you use the long-form YAML notation.
+However, in this case you must specify both the type and source for each column even if name and source are identical.
+Supported options are:
+  * :default
+  * :index
+  * :null

 `:meta` contains metadata about this collection/table.
 It is required to include at least `:table`, naming the SQL table this collection will be mapped to. `extra_props` determines the handling of